AdSoNaTuRaL/AdSoNaTuRaL/README.md

 Bachelor of Computer Engineering at UniEVANGÉLICA University Center (Brazil) and Master in Computer Engineering at the University of Jaén (Spain).

-My professional goal is help people with technology.
+My goal is help people with technology.

 ##